ywx/FormatFortranIndentPlugin/readme.txt

 Copyright: (c) YWX <wxFortranIndent@163.com>
 License:   GNU General Public License, version 3

 Artistic Style Plugin ( v2.02, May 2011 ) in Code::Blocks could not format the indent correctly for Fortran Source Code.
 Format Fortran Indent Plugin was created in December 25th 2011.
 Compared with Artistic Style Plugin, it is a small attempt.
 Although there are some unexpected bugs in it, it is able to run on Code::Blocks for Windows.
 It is tested on Windows platform only.
-The configured settings for linux platform is offered by Darius Markauskas<darmar.lt@gmail.com>.
+The old configured settings for Linux platform is offered by Darius Markauskas<darmar.lt@gmail.com>.

 Send bug reports and questions to YWX <wxFortranIndent@163.com>.